 2. Text someone’s parents instead of the birthday person

-This is a bit cute but mostly impressively organised.
+This is a bit cute, but mostly goes to show how impressively organised the Dutch are.
 Alright, so there’s a lot of congratulations in person.
-But did you know many parents of children having a birthday will receive a flood of texts?
+But did you know that many parents of children having a birthday will receive a flood of texts?

 3. Sit in the circle of death during birthday parties

-Usually, at a party, you would expect people to walk around and mingle with other guests.
+Usually, at a party, you would expect people to walk around, form little groups, and mingle with other guests.
 Instead, the Dutch LOVE to sit in one massive circle.

-No matter how many people there are at a birthday party, you wouldn’t catch them standing up.
+No matter how many people are at a birthday party, you wouldn’t catch a single one standing up.
 Why?
 Who knows.

 You can’t have a Dutch birthday party without feeling cosy.
 And how do you do this?
 A circle layout!

-A little circle (or maybe a large circle) is a great way to get a good look at everyone who’s at this party, and it makes sure that no one gets left out — talk about gezellig, indeed!
+A little circle (or maybe a large circle) is a great way to get a good look at everyone who’s at this party, and it makes sure that no one gets left out.
+Gezellig, indeed!

 But Dutch people do have their pet peeves with this tradition.
 The circle is known for being unbearably boring.

-After all, there’s not much to sitting in a circle and talking to whoever you’re sitting next to. 🤷
+After all, there’s not much to sitting in a circle apart from talking to whoever is sitting next to you. 🤷

 4. Serve birthday tart instead of cake